ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

 For Chromeless devices, this presents a bit of a challenge.

+### Throttling

+The crash report server has quotas on the number of crash reports it will accept for a particular product/version combination.
+When this quota is exceeded, it will return good status to the device (HTTP 200) along with a special crash report receipt ID of "0000000000000001".
+This prevents the device from re-attempting the crash report upload due to bad status (i.e., HTTP 429:
+"Too Many Requests").

 ## Filesystem Paths

 We won't cover (in depth) files covered by these topics: